pyrocko/pyrocko/doc/source/formats/gf_store.rst

 with 2 samples, representing step functions.

 ..
-[1] Sebastian Heimann, Hannes Vasyura-Bathke, Henriette
+[1] Sebastian Heimann, Hannes Vasyura-Bathke, Henriette Sudhaus, Marius
-    Sudhaus, Marius Paul Isken, Marius Kriegerowski, Andreas Steinberg, and Torsten Dahm: A Python framework for efficient use of pre-computed Green’s functions in seismological and other physical forward and inverse source problems (2019, submitted)
+    Paul Isken, Marius Kriegerowski, Andreas Steinberg, and Torsten Dahm.
+"A Python framework for efficient use of pre-computed Green's functions in seismological and other physical forward and inverse source problems."
+    Solid Earth 10, no. 6 (2019): 1921-1921.